ssraste/ssraste/README.md

 # Hello, Thanks for stopping by! 🙋🏻‍♀️

-I'm _**Srushti Raste**_, a Robotics & Electronics Graduate Engineer specializing in robotic design, control and planning 🦾
+I'm _**Srushti Raste**_, a Robotics & Electronics Graduate Engineer specializing in robot design, control and planning 🦾

 ## 👩🏻‍🏫 About Me
 - 🦿 **Research Associate** at Wesleyan University (Present)